wds4/DCoSL/bounties/README.md

 Bounties
 =====

 This is a list of bounties related to DCoSL and Pretty Good Apps.
+They will be submitted to [nostr bounties](https://nostrbounties.com).

 # [Curated Lists](./curatedLists)